Probiotics for histamine intolerance: safe strains vs dangerous ones

 Bifidobacterium infantis

-Why it's safe: Bifidobacterium species generally lack histidine decarboxylase genes and don't produce histamine.
-Some research suggests B. infantis may actually help break down histamine.
+Well-studied for IBS and gut health, Bifidobacterium species generally lack histidine decarboxylase genes and don't produce histamine, and some research suggests B. infantis may help break down histamine.
+It's a strong fit for IBS and histamine-sensitive individuals, and it supports general gut health; look for strains like 35624 (the Align probiotic).

 Bifidobacterium longum

-Lactobacillus plantarum (especially 299v)
+Lactobacillus plantarum ( 299v)

-Why it's safe: L. plantarum 299v is well-tolerated in histamine-sensitive individuals and has documented benefits for gut barrier function and IBS.
+One of the most researched Lactobacillus strains, L. plantarum 299v is well-tolerated in histamine-sensitive individuals and has documented benefits for gut barrier function and IBS.
+It's a good match for IBS plus gut permeability work, and it supports general gut health; look specifically for the 299v strain.

 Lactobacillus rhamnosus (Lacticaseibacillus rhamnosus)